 In Christ, we are triumphant over the evil in our lives now because none of it will separate us from God (Rom.
 8:31-39).
 We will be triumphant over our enemies in the future when Jesus returns because He will vindicate us and destroy our enemies once and for all (Rev. 19-22).

-So when you face difficulties in this life, and you will, don’t run from God, rather run to Him, praising and thanking Him for all you have in Him despite the difficulties and hardship you are experiencing.
+When you face difficulties in this life, and you will, don’t run from God, rather run to Him, praising and thanking Him for all you have in Him despite the difficulties and hardship you are experiencing.

 “Yet I will rejoice in the Lord; I will take joy in the God of my salvation.
 God, the Lord, is my strength; he makes my feet like the deer’s; he makes me tread on my high places.”
 (Hab 3:18–19)”